ShamariFeaster/structureJS/README.md

 `global_base` -  Path to the files you declare in the `globals` config array.

 `commons` -  Names of files your app uses.
-These modules are available to all the other modules of you app.
-Basically declare your utility scripts here. **Can be an empty array.**
+These files or modules are available to all the other modules of you app.
+Basically declare your utility scripts or modules here. **Can be an empty array.**

-`globals` -  File names of scripts your app will use globally.
-WARNING: These files will pollute the global namespace.
+`globals` -  Names of files your app will use globally.
+WARNING: Unless these files contain AMD compliant modules, and variables declared within will pollute the global namespace.
 In some cases you may be OK with that so I put the option in here to support that. **Can be an empty array.**

 `directory_aliases` - Path to other files in your app.
 See instructions below